privacy-scaling-explorations/zkevm-specs/specs/opcode/59MSIZE.md

 ## Procedure

-The `MSIZE` opcode return the memory size of the current contract and place it on the top of the stack.
-The memory size returned by the opcode is in bytes, while internally the memory size is stored in words, so the opcode needs to multiply the state variable by `32`.
+The `MSIZE` opcode returns the memory size of the current execution and places it on the top of the stack.
+The memory size returned by the opcode is in bytes, while internally the memory size is stored in words, so the opcode needs to multiply the state variable by 32.

 ## Constraints